Rutts07/Speech2Speech-DigitsRecognition/README.md

     - The model was trained for 300 epochs with a batch size of 512.

 - Text to Speech (TTS) :
-    - Google API was used to convert the text to speech.
+    - Google TTS API was used to convert the text to Tamil speech.

 #### Performance :
 - ASR (Model : CTC-GRU-CNN) (Metric : CER)        : 0.04 on test set
 - MT  (Model : Seq2Seq-Attention) (Metric : BLEU) : 0.82 on test set